micromouseonline/ares/docs/structure.md

 - Attributes:
     - m_position: Current position of the robot in the simulation.
     - m_orientation: Current orientation of the robot (in degrees).
-    - m_SensorData: Stores the sensor readings received from the Application.
+    - m_sensorData: Stores the sensor readings received from the Application.
     - m_sensorUpdateThread: A separate thread that periodically requests sensor data from the Application.
     - m_application: A pointer to the Application to fetch sensor data.
 - Advantages: